 Mykonos is one of the most popular Greek islands, many thousands of visitors go there every year.
 But for most of its history, it has been overshadowed by a small neighbor.
 Delos, just a short distance away, was once the busiest island in the Aegean.
 Sometimes because Delos was a major political center, sometimes because it was a booming business center, and sometimes because it was the one of the most significant religious sites in the ancient and classical Greek world.

-Delos was famous as the birthplace of the twin deities Apollo and Artemis by the time that Homer was composing the Odyssey.
+By the time that Homer was composing the Odyssey, Delos had become famous as the birthplace of the twin deities Apollo and Artemis.
 It was a major religious center from 900 BCE through 100 CE.

 Delos was the seat of the Delian League, the primary association of Greek city-states founded in 478 BC.
 It was founded to organize those Greek city-states against the armies of the Persian Empire.

 At times Delos was heavily populated, and at other times it was a religious sanctuary with no non-priestly permanent residents.
 Either way, Mykonos provided supplies and was a stage along the way to visit it.
 Today you can't stay overnight on Delos, but you can easily visit it and tour its ruins on a day trip out of Mykonos.

 The concept of the Grand Tour arose among the upper classes of Britain and a few other northern European nations in the mid to late 1600s.
 That led to the intellectual trend of Philhellenism.
 The middle and upper classes were increasingly interested in classical Greek history and culture, while international travel was becoming more practical.
 In the early to mid 1800s, Mykonos started to see visitors from western Europe, largely from Britain.
 They came to see Delos, the premier historical and mythological site in the Greek islands.
 Delos was nearly uninhabited, but Mykonos was just a few kilometers away.